Hengistbury Head: Buildings

-The spit is home to more 300 privately owned beach-huts, which are some of the UK's most expensive.
+The spit is home to more than 300 privately owned beach-huts, which are some of the UK's most expensive.
 In 2015 five of the huts were put on the market for a combined asking price of £1 million.
 On average the huts measure around five by three metres, have no running water, and staying overnight is only permitted from March through October.
 Despite the relative lack of amenities, the area has become one of the UK's most desirable; huts are rented out for up to £600 a week.

 The Black House, a local landmark, stands at the end of the spit, opposite Mudeford Quay, site of the Battle of Mudeford in 1784.
-Built in 1848, it was once a boat-builders' house, but is now rented out to holidaymakers.
+Built in 1848, it was once a boatbuilders' house, but is now rented out to holidaymakers.
 It has served a variety of functions over the years, and is commonly (but inaccurately) associated with the area's smuggling past.

 Toponymy

 Recorded as Hedenesburia in an early 12th century deed in the Christchurch Priory cartulary.
 In the mid-17th century it was referred to as Hynsebury in State Papers.
 The modern spelling of Hengistbury is found on Isaac Taylor's 1759 map of Hampshire.
 In 1779, the antiquary Francis Grose mistakenly speculates in a letter to the amateur scientist Gustavus Brander, who resided at Christchurch, that the headland might be named after the legendary Jutish leader Hengist.
 During the period of what archaeologist Barry Cunliffe calls "antiquarian romanticism", many prehistoric sites were renamed to link them with historical figures.
 It was thought at the time that Hengist could be buried at Hengistbury as he was said to have been laid to rest in an unlocated mound.
 However, 20th century excavations have established that the tumuli on Hengistbury Head date to the Bronze Age.

-Linguist Richard Coates speculates that the name is derived from Heddin’s Fort.
+Linguist Richard Coates speculates that the name is derived from Heddin's Fort.